GCodeGuy/Lophelia-connectivity-DSR-manuscript/README.md

 This script uses the particle tracking output to create connectivity matrices

 ## cluster_grouping_multi_year.py
-This script plots connectivity matrices
+This script uses igraph and the Leiden algorithm to cluster nodes

 ## graph_theory_analysis.py
-This script uses NetworkX to calculate connectivity metrics and the Leiden algorithm to cluster nodes
+This script uses networkx and igraph to calculate connectivity metrics